This Rocket Russian Review is current and up-to-date as of October 21st, 2021, and covers the 2021 version of the course by Rocket Languages.

 Rocket Russian Features

 Each module of Rocket Russian is structured in three parts: Interactive Audio Lessons, Language and Culture Lessons, and Writing Lessons.
-And each of these lessons include the following features:
+And each of these lessons includes the following features:

 Hear it!
 Say it: Flashcards that help you practice the lesson’s vocabulary through repetition.